theostowell/tstowx.com/content/about/index.md

 ## What I'm working on now...

 This section, inspired by [Derek Sivers](https://nownownow.com/about), is a place for me to share what I'm doing at the moment.
 I've started doing this in a journal-style timeline, to make it easier to follow along with:

+**2025-06-16** - I sat my final university exam last Friday.
+As of right now, for the first time in my life, there's nothing concrete on the horizon.
+It's a little alarming, but I'm very excited for what's to come!

+•

 **2025-05-28** - As I mentioned in the previous point, there have been changes happening around here.
 As of today I've pretty much finished changing things from a publication-centric website to a personal portfolio/brand website.
 Fundamentalised lives on [as a Substack](https://www.fundamentalised.com), which hopefully should help its growth through the community features.